Baby Mama (film)

 Baby Mama is a 2008 American romantic comedy film written and directed by Michael McCullers in his directorial debut and starring Tina Fey, Amy Poehler, Greg Kinnear, Dax Shepard, Romany Malco, Maura Tierney, Holland Taylor, with Steve Martin, and Sigourney Weaver.

+Produced by Relativity Media, Baby Mama was distributed by Universal Pictures on April 25, 2008.
+It received moderately positive reviews and grossed $64 million worldwide.

 Plot

-Successful single businesswoman Kate Holbrook has always prioritized her career over her personal life.
+Successful single business executive Kate Holbrook from Philadelphia has always prioritized her career over her personal life.
 Now at age 37, she finally decides to have her own child, but discovers she has a T-shaped uterus, minimizing her chances of becoming pregnant.
 Also denied the chance to adopt, Kate hires immature, obnoxious, South Philadelphian Angie Ostrowski to become her surrogate mother.

 After learning from Chaffee Bicknell, the steely head of their surrogacy center, that Angie has become pregnant, Kate prepares for motherhood in her own typically driven fashion; reading childcare books, baby-proofing the apartment, and researching top pre-schools.
-However, her strategy is upended when Angie shows up at her door, homeless.
+However, her strategy is upended when Angie shows up at her door, having been kicked out by her common-law husband Carl.
 Their conflicting personalities put them at odds as Kate learns first-hand about balancing motherhood and career, especially when she begins dating the owner of a local blended-juice cafe, Rob Ackerman.

 Unbeknownst to Kate, Angie's in-vitro fertilization procedure had failed and she is feigning the pregnancy, hoping to ultimately run off with her payment.
 She starts to regret lying, but continually puts off confessing.
-When Angie gets an ultrasound, she discovers she is indeed pregnant.
-Realizing the baby is her own - with her common-law husband Carl, from whom she is separated - Angie is forced to confess at Kate's baby shower.
-Kate explains to Angie that the pregnancy test was supposed to be taken two weeks after the procedure, so the baby could still belong to her.
+During an ultrasound, Angie discovers she is actually pregnant.
+She quickly realizes the baby is hers and Carl's and decides to keep it.
+Carl shows up at Kate's baby shower to expose Angie, forcing her to admit the truth.
+Kate, however, insists that the baby could still be hers, as Angie did not wait the recommended two weeks after the procedure before taking the test.

-A court hearing determines that the baby is Angie's, and Angie impassionedly apologizes to Kate.
+A court hearing determines that the baby is Angie's, and Angie passionately apologizes to Kate.
 As the women meet face-to-face after the proceedings, Angie's water breaks and Kate rushes her to the hospital, then passes out during the birth.
 As she wakes up, the doctor supervising Angie tells Kate that she's two months pregnant (the result of her relationship with Rob).
 After receiving the news, she visits Angie, who is holding her newborn daughter Stef, named for Gwen Stefani.
 Kate forgives Angie and they become best friends, ultimately changing each other for the better.

 A year later at Stef's first-birthday party, Kate and Rob have had a daughter and are engaged, and Angie and Kate have retained a sister-like relationship.
 Although he does not reunite with Angie, Carl stays close to his daughter and takes parenting classes.
 In the final scene, Angie and Kate sit in front of a television set with their daughters, watching Tom and Jerry cartoons.